Specific emission control processes

 Mercury separation made simple — GEA DeMerc, a reliable mercury removal system in the non-ferrous metal industry

-Separation of mercury — especially elemental mercury (Hg⁰) — from process and exhaust gas streams in the non-ferrous metal industry is critical due to mercury's toxicity, volatility, and persistence in the environment.
+Removal of mercury from process and exhaust gas in the Non-Ferrous metal industry is crucial due to mercury's toxicity, volatility and persistence in the environment.

 A suspension of fine solid particles or liquid droplets, in gas is called aerosol and can be separated by different working principles.